MakeSchool-Tutorials/Node-Reddit-Clone/P00-Technical-Planning/content.md

 > 1. Create a post on a subreddit
 > 1. Show all subreddits
 > 1. Sign up and Login
-> 1. Associate posts, comments with their author
+> 1. Associate posts, comments, and votes with their author
 > 1. Make comments on comments
 > 1. Vote a post up or down